- newsletter signups

-All minor events in customer journey are called micro conversions.
-It is important to track micro conversions for it can tell you a lot about your customers and at what steps deals tend to go south.
+All minor events in the customer journey are called micro conversions.
+It is essential to track micro conversions for it can tell you a lot about your customers and at what steps deals tend to go south.

 The psychology of micro conversions

 American professor Robert Cialdini, the author of “Influence: The Psychology of Persuasion” accentuates the power of micro-commitments.
 Cialdini researches the subject of commitment and consistency.
 People tend to stick to the decision they once made, and as the first step is done, commitment usually goes all the way.

 Cialdini is convinced that commitment and consistency go hand in hand.
 If we take a loan in a bank, most of us want to pay it off responsibly, without delays.
-If you promise someone to look after a purse on a train station, you are going to make sure it’s safe no matter what and stick to you commitment.
+If you promise someone to look after a purse on a train station, you are going to make sure it’s safe no matter what and stick to your commitment.

 Micro conversions are a success due to these psychological concepts: